-The Committee had four regular meetings and one extraordinary meeting in 2015.
+The Committee had four regular meetings and three extraordinary meetings in 2016.
 In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

 - the financing structure of the Group;

 - the debt and liquidity situation;

 - the activity reports of the internal audit department;

 - the reports of the Statutory Auditor;

 - the review of the major risks and the related mitigation plans under Bekaert's enterprise risk management program.